BENEFITS IN FRANCE En, Neteem

 Spouses and dependent children of an employee or retired person are also covered if they reside in France.

-There is the same level of coverage whatever the level of salary for healthcare costs.
-For the other benefits, the level of coverage is proportional to salary, but capped.
+Healthcare coverage in France are universal, the same level of coverage whatever the level of salary for healthcare costs.

 For an extensive explanation of your employees’ rights in France, please visit the CLEISS website.

-Unemployment benefits (Pole Emploi)
+Unemployment benefits (France Travail)

 This covers loss of employment (except in the case of resignation) and benefits are proportional to salary.